TheImagingSource/tiscamera/doc/pages/tcam_property.rst

 tcam_property_base_get_category
 -------------------------------

-| Category string for simple property organization.
+Category string for simple property organization.
-|
-| The property owns the string.
-It will be freed once the property is destroyed.

-:param self: Pointer to the property instance
-:returns: Name of the property
-:retval: const gchar*, string containing the category

 .. tabs::

    .. group-tab:: c

+      .. c:function:: const gchar* tcam_property_base_get_category (TcamPropertyBase* self)

+         :param self: The :ref:`TcamPropertyBase` instance
+         :returns: (transfer none): The name of the category this property is associated with.
+This is valid and will not change until this property is released.
+         :retval NULL: Maybe NULL if no category is available for this property.

       .. code-block:: c